Skip to Content

 In all types of hydroponics, the correct water temperature is absolutely critical for successful operations and regular/healthy plant growth.

-Temperatures higher, or lower, than the suggested 65F to 80F causes massive shock to plants, starting with the roots and their ability to intake the proper amount of nutrients and water.
+Temperatures higher or lower than the suggested 65℉ to 80℉ cause massive shock to plants, starting with the roots and their ability to intake the proper amount of nutrients and water.

 Failure to quickly correct the situation results in dead plants.

-Managing water temperature for hydroponics can be achieved through by:
+Managing water temperature for hydroponics can be achieved by:

 Perhaps one of the most overlooked aspects of home hydroponics, maintaining the right water temperatures is an easy disaster to avoid if you are simply aware from the get-go and practice one or more of the above-mentioned tips.